openjdk/guide/src/guide/reviewing-and-sponsoring-a-change.md

 As a sponsor, you aren't technically required to review the change, other Reviewers may already have looked at it or signed up to review.
 But it will be your name on the commit so you should do whatever you feel is needed to be comfortable with that.
 You may need to work with the Contributor to make any necessary changes, until you and the Contributor are satisfied with the result, and you are satisfied that the proposed contribution will pass any relevant review and testing.
 That may take more than one iteration in the worst case.
 You may also need to help out with any process or practical questions around the OCA, GitHub PRs, and specific requirements in the area or project.

 To integrate the change the Contributor should use the command `/integrate` on the PR as prompted by the bots.
-Once that is done, you as a sponsor enters the command `/sponsor` in a comment on the PR.
+Once that is done, you as a sponsor enter the command `/sponsor` in a comment on the PR.

 Once the change has been integrated you may need to keep an eye out for any reported test failures and be prepared to investigate if such failures stem from the change you sponsored, and if so, work with the Contributor to resolve the issue.